Chickpea Flour Omelette with Spinach

 Spinach Chickpea Pancake, Mangia senza Pancia

-• You will see that the batter remains very thick.
-For me, this is the secret to making a good chickpea flour omelet: if the batter is more liquid, it turns into more of a flatbread than an omelet and tends to stick to the pan.
+• You’ll see that the batter will remain very thick.
+This is my secret to making a good chickpea flour omelette: if the batter is more liquid, it turns out more like a pancake than an omelette and tends to stick to the pan.

 Spinach Chickpea Pancake, Mangia senza Pancia

-• Heat a non-stick pan about 10 inches in diameter well and add 4 teaspoons of oil.
-When the oil is hot, pour in the batter and level it well with a spatula.
+• Heat a non-stick pan about 10 inches and add 4 teaspoons of oil.
+When the oil is hot, pour the batter and level it well with a spatula.
 The pan I use, the Ballarini, has an indicator that turns red when the pan is ready, so I can’t go wrong.

 Chickpea Flour Omelet with Spinach, Eat Without Belly

-• Place a lid on the pan and let it cook over medium-low heat for 6-7 minutes.
-Check with the spatula that the omelet comes off easily underneath; otherwise, let it cook for another couple of minutes.
+• Cover the pan with a lid and let it cook on medium-low flame for 6-7 minutes.
+Check with the spatula that the omelette easily detaches underneath, otherwise let it cook for another couple of minutes.

 Spinach Chickpea Pancake, Mangia senza Pancia

-• With the help of the lid, flip the omelet and cook the other side in the same way.
-If you want it more golden, you can continue cooking it on both sides.
+• With the help of the lid, flip the omelette and cook the other side in the same way.
+If you want it more golden brown, you can continue to cook it on both sides.

 Chickpea Flour Omelet with Spinach, Eat Without Belly

-• And here our chickpea flour omelet with spinach is ready to be enjoyed… I couldn’t resist styling it like Pacman!
+• And here our chickpea flour omelette with spinach is ready to be enjoyed… here I have it posed Pacman style, I couldn’t resist!

 Chickpea Flour Omelet with Spinach, Eat Without Belly

-• How delicious is it?
-Very much!
-I must say even the Dutchman approved this one wholeheartedly!
-And it’s good both hot and cold so I think it would be perfect for a packed lunch or picnic!
+• And how good is it?
+So good!
+I must say that even the Dutch approved it with full marks!
+And it’s good both hot and cold, so I think it’s perfect for take-away meals or a picnic!

 Chickpea Flour Omelet with Spinach, Eat Without Belly

 • I highly recommend trying it, you’ll see how delicious it is!
-And it can also be made with other vegetables… just the other day I made it with kale stems, and it was so good!
-But it will need another recipe because it requires a few extra steps…
+And you can also make it with other vegetables… just the other day I made it with black kale stems and it was so good!
+But that will require another recipe as it needs a few more steps…

 Let me know if you liked it.
-I’m waiting for your comments below or in my Facebook Club!.
+I look forward to your comments below or in my Facebook Club!.

 Enjoy!